How we compute consensus probabilities and the peer-reviewed research behind each of our four models.

 Mellers, B., Stone, E., Murray, T., Minster, A., Rohrbaugh, N., Bishop, M., et al. (2015).
 "Identifying and cultivating superforecasters as a method of improving probabilistic predictions."
 Perspectives on Psychological Science, 10(3), 267–281. doi:10.1177/1745691615577794

-Formula: consensus = mean(p_i) over listed platforms only.
+Formula: consensus = mean(p_i)

 Clemen, R. T. (1989).
 “Combining forecasts: A review and annotated bibliography.”
 International Journal of Forecasting, 5(4), 559–583. doi:10.1016/0169-2070(89)90012-5